14 Post-earnings announcement drift

 7. Is it appropriate to add returns to get cumulative abnormal returns as is done in car = cumsum(ar)?
 What would be one alternative approach?

-1. From the firm’s transitional 10-K filing: “Effective September 2, 2014, the Company amended its bylaws to change the Company’s fiscal year from beginning January 1st and ending on December 31st, to beginning October 1st and ending on September 30th.
+1. From the firm’s transitional 10-K filing at https://go.unimelb.edu.au/j7d8: “Effective September 2, 2014, the Company amended its bylaws to change the Company’s fiscal year from beginning January 1st and ending on December 31st, to beginning October 1st and ending on September 30th.
 As a result, this Form 10-K is a transition report and includes financial information for the period from January 1, 2014 through September 30, 2014.
 Subsequent to this report, the Company’s annual reports on Form 10-K will cover the fiscal year October 1st to September 30th.
 The period beginning January 1, 2014 through September 30, 2014 is referred to as the ‘current period’ or ‘transition period’ and the period beginning October 1, 2014 through September 30, 2015 as ‘fiscal 2015’.”↩︎

 2. Chapter 19 of Wickham (2019) has more details on the “unquote” operator !!.↩︎